ksaua/remock/README.md

         }
     }

-`@ReplaceWithMock` can also be annotated directly test-class.
+`@ReplaceWithMock` can also be annotated directly test-class where it is repeatable.

 ## Spying on a dependency: